XaviVelasco/Scrum-Master-Excel-Dashboard/README.md

      - Dashboard Creation: Crafting a dashboard that visualizes key metrics and trends, making complex data easily understandable.
      - Conditional Formatting: Used to highlight important data points, such as compliance rates and sprint performance, providing quick visual cues.

-### Formulas and Functions
+- **Formulas and Functions**:

-This Excel contains advanced use of Excel functions such as VLOOKUP, SUM, AVERAGE, ROUNDUP, and arithmetic operations to process and analyze the data.
+     - This Excel contains advanced use of Excel functions such as VLOOKUP, SUM, AVERAGE, ROUNDUP, and arithmetic operations to process and analyze the data.

 ***